monarch-initiative/mondo/_pages/faq.md

 ### What is the difference between a disease and a phenotype?

 There is a lot of overlap between diseases and phenotypes.
-Mondo and Human Phenotype Ontology (HPO) define a disease as an entity that has all four of the following features:
+Mondo and Human Phenotype Ontology (HPO) define a _disease entity_ (ie not a group of diseases) as an entity that has all four of the following features:

 - an etiology (whether identified or as yet unknown)
 - a time course